kw7oe/mini-db/README.md

 It is implemented following the [Let's Build a Simple Database][0] tutorial.
 The codebase now contain all the implementation in the tutorial.

+## What's Next?

+Since we have completed through the tutorial of Let's Build a Simple Database, we will have to come up with our own checklist for this project.
+Here's a quick breakdown on what I'm going to implement next:

+- [ ] Add test case for splitting node and updating parent, where the new node is the most right child.
+- [ ] Implement split on parent node.
+- [ ] Implement delete operation for `sqlite`.
+- [ ] Implement deletion for B+ Tree. _(this main contain multiple sub parts as well)_
+- [ ] Implement update operation for `sqlite`.
+- [ ] Implement buffer pool for our database. _([Reference][1])_
+- [ ] Implement concurrency control for our database.
+- [ ] Implement recovery mechanism for our database.
+- [ ] Make it a distributed database????

+_(subject to changes as we progress)_

 ## End Goal

 The main focus is writing a storage engine from scratch.
 This means